ruchivaishnav27/BookSearchEngine/README.md

-# BookSearchEngine
+# My Books

 ## Description

-This application allows one to search for and save books with their account credentials.
+This application allows one to search for and save a list of books by using their account credentials.
 This application was made using MERN: a combination of MongoDB, Express.js, React, and Node.js.
 No challenges were faced in creating this application.
 In the future, I would like to make this application more visually appealing.

 ## Installation

 To use this application, one must first install an Apollo Server as well as GraphQL.
-Then they can follow along using this live link:
+Then they can follow along using this link:

 ## Usage

-One can use this application to search for and save books using their account credentials.
+One can use this application to search for and save books using their account credentials, thus creating a list of books for them to buy.

 ## Credits